nickjackolaisen/BusinessInitiaitive/_posts/faqs - frequently asked questions/llc/2023-08-29-llc_general_faqs.md

 </p>
 <p>
 Consider using project management tools like <a href="https://trello.com/">Trello</a> or <a href="https://asana.com/">Asana</a>to help interns stay organized and track their progress.
-<a href="https://www.businessnewsdaily.com/15077-managing-interns.html">Comprehensive guide on managing interns</a>
+<br> <a href="https://www.businessnewsdaily.com/15077-managing-interns.html">Comprehensive guide on managing interns</a>
 </p>
 </details>
 <a id="8">

 ### How do I set up an employee benefits program, such as health insurance or retirement plans, for my LLC?
 Research available options, choose appropriate benefit packages, and work with providers to set up and manage the programs. <a href="https://www.businessnewsdaily.com/9692-set-up-small-business-benefits.html">Setting up employee benefits</a>

 <details>
 <summary>Learn More...</summary>